kitttn/temptest/Hardware-Setup.md

 6. Connect the J-Link USB cable to the development system.
 7. Connect the USB cable from the Debug Adapter Boards for AP Bridge 1 to the development system.
 8. Connect the USB cable from the Debug Adapter Boards for AP Bridge 2 to the development system.
 9. On the development system, run a terminal emulator such as minicom, and configure for 115200, 8N1, no hardware flow control.
-AP Bridge 1 console should appear on  /dev/ttyUSB0 and AP Bridge 2 console on  /dev/ttyUSB1.
+The APB1 serial debug output should appear on /dev/ttyUSB0 and APB2 debug output on /dev/ttyUSB1.
 This assumes no other USB serial devices are attached to the development system.

-####STEP 4.
-Recheck all connections.
-Review the above steps and confirm all cables are secure.

-####STEP 5.
-Apply power
+####Apply power
-Attach the 12VDC power supply to BDB CON27 (DC Jack 12V).
+Review the above steps and confirm all cables are secure, then attach the 12VDC power supply to BDB CON27 (DC Jack 12V).
 [BDB1B Power Connection](images/BDB1B-Power-Connection.png)